 - fill An optional value to use to fill the new data array.
 If None, the data array will not be filled and its contents are unspecified.
 Numpy's usual rules for rounding or rejecting values apply, according to the dtype of the array. - overwrite Flag to force overwriting of an existing file.
-If False and a file of the same name already exists, the file is not overwritten and an exception is raised.
+If False and a file of the same name already exists, the file is not overwritten and an exception is raised. - extended_header The extended header object - exttyp The extended header type

-Returns A new MrcMemmap object.
+A new MrcMemmap object.